Browse by Medical Category

 Dr. Hutter is the co-chair of the Massachusetts Surgical Quality Collaborative, a state-wide surgical collaborative with the Massachusetts State Chapter of the American College of Surgeons (ACS) that shares data and identifies best practices.
 Dr. Hutter sits on several national society committees, including the Board of Governors for the Society of American Gastrointestinal Endoscopic Surgeons and the Healthcare Quality and Outcomes Committee for the Society for Surgery of the Alimentary Tract.
 He was recently elected a councilperson at large to the Executive Council for the American Society of Metabolic and Bariatric Surgery.
 Dr. Hutter is the architect of and continues to lead the ACS Bariatric Surgery Data Collection Program, which has now become the sole national bariatric surgery data collection program.
 He is the chair of the Committee to Develop a Quality Metric for Complex GI Surgery for the GI Intersociety Group, which comprises members of all the GI surgical societies that work towards developing a quality metric for complex GI surgery.

 David M. Shahian, MD, joined the Department of Surgery in May 2007.
-He currently serves as professor of surgery at Harvard Medical School, vice president of the Mass General Center for Quality and Safety and associate director of the Codman Center.
+He currently serves as Professor of Surgery at Harvard Medical School, vice president of the Mass General Center for Quality and Safety and associate director of the Codman Center.
 A graduate of Harvard College and Harvard Medical School, Dr. Shahian trained in general surgery at Mass General and was a fellow in cardiothoracic surgery at Rush-Presbyterian-St. Luke’s Medical Center in Chicago.
 For nearly two decades, Dr. Shahian was chair of the Department of Thoracic and Cardiovascular Surgery at the Lahey Clinic.

-In addition to his clinical career, Dr. Shahian has been involved in health policy issues for nearly two decades, particularly in the area of performance measurement and public reporting.
-He previously served as chair of the Society of Thoracic Surgeons (STS) Workforce on National Databases, and is currently chair of the STS Quality Measurement Task Force and the STS Council on Quality, Research, and Patient Safety, in which capacities he has led the development of numerous risk models and performance measures in cardiac surgery.
+In addition to his clinical career, Dr. Shahian has been involved in health policy issues for several decades, particularly in the areas of performance measurement and public reporting.
+He previously served as chair of the Society of Thoracic Surgeons (STS) Workforce on National Databases, and is currently chair of the STS Quality Measurement Task Force and the STS Council on Quality, Research, and Patient Safety, in which capacities he has led the development of STS risk models and performance measures.
 Dr. Shahian has been a leader in the implementation of the mandatory cardiac surgery public reporting initiative in Massachusetts and the voluntary, nationwide public reporting program established by the STS.
-He is the author or co-author of more than 160 peer-reviewed journal articles and book chapters in the areas of cardiothoracic surgery, risk modeling, performance measurement, public reporting and related health policy issues.
+He is the author or co-author of more than 225 peer-reviewed journal articles and book chapters in the areas of cardiothoracic surgery, risk modeling, performance measurement, public reporting and related health policy issues.
 Dr. Shahian received the 2017 Distinguished Service Award of the Society of Thoracic Surgeons.

-Donna Antonelli, BS, CPHQ, is the manager of the Codman Center.
+Donna Antonelli, BS, CPHQ, is the program director of the Codman Center.
 As part of the Department of Surgery Quality Program, she provides analytical, statistical and project management support for surgical outcomes reporting, research and quality improvement projects.
 Donna has more than three decades of experience in health care research, operations, quality measurement and project management.
 She has worked in various quality data management positions at Lahey Clinic, including the performance measurement analyst for clinical indicators.
 Donna also worked at UMass Memorial and the University of Massachusetts Medical Center, and as a private data management consultant to develop and utilize health care databases for quality improvement and research purposes.
 She has held research positions at UMass Medical School, University of Massachusetts Medical Center and Harvard School of Public Health and published articles on care coordination.
 Donna received a Bachelor of Science degree in Neuroscience from the University of Rochester and is a Certified Professional in Healthcare Quality (CPHQ).

 Lynn Devaney, RN, MSN, is a senior clinical nurse reviewer for the Codman Center and is the longest-serving member in the center.
 She brings many years of experience in the surgical/trauma intensive care unit at Mass General to her work in surgical outcomes.
 Along with her colleagues, she maintains the ACSNSQIP database and is involved in multiple projects around quality improvement and surgical research.
 Lynn is also the brand manager for the Department of Surgery’s On-Call Program and its Morbidity and Mortality Conference, website and database.
 She has been the recipient of the Department of Surgery STAR Award and the Mass General Partners in Excellence Award and has published in the Association of Perioperative Registered Nurses (AORN).
 She has a BSN from Salve Regina College.

-Haytham Kaafarani, MD, is a trauma surgeon at Mass General.
+Haytham Kaafarani, MD, MPH, is a trauma surgeon at Mass General.
 He completed his medical degree from the American University of Beirut, Lebanon, internship at Brigham and Women's Hospital, residency in general surgery at Tufts Medical Center and a fellowship in Trauma, Emergency Surgery and Surgical Critical Care at Mass General.
 He is board certified in general surgery and surgical critical care.
 During his residency, Dr. Kaafarani also obtained a Master's in Health Policy and Management at Harvard University and completed a Health Services Research Fellowship at the VA Boston Healthcare System and the Center for Health Quality, Outcomes and Economic Research (CHQOER).Dr.
 Kaafarani's research focuses on improving surgical outcomes, patient safety and quality benchmarking of surgical care, using advanced health services methodologies.
 He is currently studying intraoperative adverse events and exploring methods to benchmark the quality of intraoperative surgical care.
 He serves as the director of quality and safety in the Division of Trauma, Emergency Surgery and Surgical Critical Care at Mass General.

 Cameron Wright, MD, graduated from the University of Michigan and the University of Michigan Medical School.
 He completed his residencies in surgery and thoracic surgery at Massachusetts General Hospital and is board certified in both areas.
 Dr. Wright’s clinical focus is on thoracic oncology, airway surgery (tracheal surgery) and pulmonary thromboendarterectomy.
 Dr. Wright sits on several boards and national society committees, including the American Board of Thoracic Surgery where he serves as director of the STS and as chair of the General Thoracic Database.
 His interest in quality and patient safety in surgery informs his role as chair of the Mass General Hospital Department of Surgery Quality Assurance Committee.
 Dr. Wright also serves as a colonel in the United Stated Army Reserve and has deployed to Iraq and Afghanistan in support of Operation Iraqi Freedom and Operation Enduring Freedom.